sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 ```

 The client receives its response from the server.
-As you may see a server and a client are not very different
+As you may see a server and a client are not very different.

+To make the server _multi bind_ you would just need to put everything, but the first line in an infinite loop.

 ### Testing